How to become a Certified Integrated Intimacy Practitioner (CIIP)?

 Once we’ve received your completed application and membership payment information, you will be taken to the profile page.
 Here you will enter your practice information and upload a picture.
 We will review your application to assure you have met qualifications.
 Qualified clinicians eligible to be CIIPs receive many benefits more than covering their membership costs.
 They are listed on the NWIOI website with an elite group of therapists whose comprehensive training is matched by less than 5% of therapists in the country.
 All referrals into the institute are sent to our CIIP’s including referrals from our physician and specialist groups who only refer to institute therapists.
 CIIP’s are given speaking and training opportunities, monthly information on local and online training, free resources, free repeat courses, training discounts on local training, and free bi-annual certification renewal processing.
 CIIP’s are also given the very latest information on new resources and events for their professional development and to pass along to clients.
 The membership fee is $29/mo, however, the first month is free.
 It is your responsibility to send us verification when you have obtained the qualifications to advance your CIIP level.
 Your level listing on the website will then be changed.

 All Associate CIIPs who are not yet fully certified as sex therapists must be actively working toward AASECT certification with an AASECT supervisor, clocking a minimum of 12 supervision hours a year.
+You will be removed from the site while not under active supervision.
 In order to keep your CIIP Certification current, you will be asked to verify your current state license and current AASECT certification every two years on March 1st.
 If you do not submit these prior to your renewal date your certification will be considered lapsed and your information will be dropped from the site until the Institute can be assured you are in good standing with your professional requirements.
 We recommend you place a reminder on your calendar each January of your renewal year in order to give yourself plenty of time.
 There is no additional certification renewal fee.
 You can find the renewal application here.

 "This training in sex therapy, and the SAR especially, have opened up a way of viewing people that has proven to be invaluable for me.
 As my own self-knowledge developed, including awareness around my own biases and reactions, my ability to see the value in others has grown dramatically.
 I, by no means, have all the answers for my client’s sexual concerns, but I do feel confident that I can walk with my patients and shed light into an area of their lives that is often left in the shadows."